 Limited Express Super Oki (スーパーおき) is operated between Tottori (鳥取), Yonago (米子) and Shin-Yamaguchi (新山口).
 This train connects all major cities in Sanin area with Shinkansen station Shin-Yamaguchi.
 Especially you can access to west part of Sanin area, such as Masuda (益田), Hamada (浜田), Odashi (大田市) where is UNESCO World Heritage Iwami Ginzan Silver Mine gate station, this train is your choice.
 And you can use this train for transfer among Matsue (松江), Izumoshi (出雲市) and other cities in Sanin area.
 Other limited express Super Matsukaze is operated between Tottori and Masuda.
 You can use both trains for inter-city transfer in Sanin area.
 Moreover don’t forget than Tsuwano (津和野) is on the way.
 This small town is called “Sanin’s little Kyoto”.

-Limited Express Hamakaze (はまかぜ) connects Osaka (大阪) with Tottori (鳥取) Kasumi (香住) and Hamasaka (浜坂).
-Even though there is only one round trip, Hakamaze is only train that connects Osaka with Tottori directly by Japan Rail Pass or other JR rail passes without any extra charge.
-Actually the primary train goes to Tottori from Osaka is Limited Express Super Hakuto.
+The Limited Express Hamakaze (はまかぜ) connects Osaka (大阪) and Tottori (鳥取) Kasumi (香住) and Hamasaka (浜坂).
+Even though there is only one round trip, Hakamaze is only train that connects Osaka and Tottori directly by JR Pass without any extra charge.
+Actually the primary train goes to Tottori from Osaka is the limited express Super Hakuto.
 This train is much more frequent and much faster than Hamakaze.
 But this train goes through Non JR line, Chizu Kyuko Railway.
-Therefore you have to pay extra charge if you want to take this train by Japan Rail Pass or other JR passes.
-Please check the post, The fastest access to Tottori from Osaka, Shin-Osaka and Kyoto, Limited Express Super Hakuto to get the details.
+Therefore you have to pay extra charge if you take this train by JR Pass.

 Limited Express Super Hakuto (スーパーはくと) connects Kyoto (京都), Shin-Osaka (新大阪), Osaka (大阪), Sannomiya (三ノ宮) and Himeji (姫路) with Tottori (鳥取) and Kurayoshi (倉吉).
 This it the fastest and most frequent direct train service to Tottori from Osaka, Kobe and Kyoto.
 But this train goes through non JR line, Chizu Kyuko Railway.
 That means you need to pay extra if you use this train by Japan Rail Pass.
 If you don’t want to pay extra, Limited Express Hamakaze is available between Osaka and Tottori.
 However there is only one round trip and travel time is 1.5 hours longer than Super Hakuto.